Bucket Sort Algorithm (Java, Python, C/C++ Code Examples)

 Method 2: Bucket Sort Algorithm for Integer Elements

-The bucket sort algorithm for the input that contains numbers beyond the range [0.0, 1.0] is a little bit different than the previous algorithm.
-The steps required for this case are as follows-
+The Bucket Sort algorithm for input that contains numbers beyond the range [0.0, 1.0] is slightly different from the previous algorithm.
+The steps required for this case are as follows:

-Step 1) Find the maximum and minimum elements.
+Step 1) Find the maximum and minimum elements in the array.

-Step 2) Select the number of buckets, n, and initialize those buckets as empty.
+Step 2) Select the number of buckets, n, and initialize them as empty.

 Step 3) Calculate the range or span of each bucket using the formula: